-- ✓ Late tenant's spouse, civil partner, or cohabitee, but only if the house was their only or principal home at the time of the tenant's death; - ✓ Any surviving joint tenant, if the house was their only or principal home at the time of the tenant's death.
+- ✓ Late tenant's spouse, civil partner, or cohabitee, but only if the house was their only or principal home at the time of the tenant's death; - Any surviving joint tenant, if the house was their only or principal home at the time of the tenant's death.

-In the case of a partner or cohabitee, they must have occupied the house as their only or principal home for at least 12 months immediately prior to the tenant's death.
+In the case of a partner or cohabitee of either sex, they must have occupied the house as their only or principal home for at least 12 months immediately prior to the tenant's death and the tenant must have notified the Association in writing of the person living in the property.
+The Association must have given consent to the proposed successor's residency in the property.